rust-embedded/wg/text/0000-rec-sub-org.md

 ## Maturity segmentation

 Foundational libraries and tooling for Rust usage in embedded context are part of the official REWG organization.
-As such, these libraries can be seen as especially well maintained or thought-through within the broad embedded rust community.
+As such, these libraries can be seen as especially well maintained or thought-through within the broad embedded Rust community.

 It would be interesting to have a "playground" for less mature libraries where its status is clear to users while at the same time centralizing efforts.